Understand and Overcome People Pleasing

 Internally, people pleasing often requires minimizing, suppressing, or disconnecting from your own needs, preferences, opinions, emotions, limits, and desires.
 Over time, it becomes increasingly difficult to know what you genuinely want, what truly matters to you, where your boundaries lie, or whether the life you are building reflects your own values or simply other people's expectations.

 This distance from reality comes at a significant cost.
 Good decisions depend on accurate information.
 When you are disconnected from the reality of your relationships and from the reality of your own needs, it becomes harder to make choices that genuinely serve your well-being.
 The result is often a gradual drift into misalignment.
-Rather than building a life around authenticity, reciprocity, and shared values, life becomes organized around preserving approval, avoiding disappointment, and keeping everyone else comfortable.
+Rather than building realtionships based on authenticity, reciprocity, and shared values, they become organized around preserving approval and keeping everyone else comfortable.

 Reality rarely disappears simply because we avoid it.
 More often, it resurfaces later, after months or years of accumulated costs.
-When it does, people are often left not only with the exhaustion they were trying to avoid, but also with the regret of opportunities not taken, boundaries not set, needs never expressed, relationships that lacked reciprocity, and years spent living according to expectations that were never truly their own.
+When it does, you may be left not only with the exhaustion you were trying to avoid, but also with the regret of the opportunities not taken, the boundaries not set, the needs you never expressed, the relationships that lacked reciprocity, and the years spent living according to expectations that were never truly your own.

 People pleasing moves you onto a life trajectory shaped more by the pursuit of approval than by the pursuit of what genuinely matters to you.
 The pattern was built to protect you from rejection, but it often ends up making authentic connection, mutual respect, and a strong sense of self more difficult to achieve.